giffgaff/ipsec_exporter/README.md

 ## Functionality
 The IPsec exporter is determining the state of the configured IPsec tunnels via the following procedure.
 1. Starting up the `ipsec.conf` is read.
 All tunnels configured via the `conn` keyword are observed.
-1. If the `/metrics` endpoint is queried, the exporter calls `ipsec status <tunnel name>` for each configured connection.
+1. If the `/metrics` endpoint is queried, the exporter calls `strongswan status <tunnel name>` for each configured connection.
 The output is parsed.
     * If the output contains `ESTABLISHED`, we assume that only the connection is up.
     * If the output contains `INSTALLED`, we assume that the tunnel is up and running.